Industry Trends

-As you’ve likely heard, Google will eliminate third-party cookies by 2022.
-What does it mean for the advertising industry and your business?
+As you’ve likely heard, after several delays, Google will eliminate third-party cookies by late 2023.
+What does this mean for the advertising industry and your business?

-First — here’s a quick refresher on third-party cookies, which are different from first-party cookies (codes stored by a website owner on their own domain).
+First, here’s a quick refresher on cookies including the difference between third-party cookies and first-party cookies (codes stored by a website owner on their own site domain).

 How do advertisers commonly use third-party cookies?